 A CNM is usually a registered nurse first.
 She has also completed a master’s degree program in a medical university that specializes in midwifery.
 She must then pass an exam and be certified by the American Midwifery Certification Board.
-This grants them the title “CNM” for certified nurse midwife which they must recertify with continuing education every 5 years.
+This grants them the title “CNM” for certified nurse midwife.
+They must recertify every 5 years.
 CNM’s practice legally in all 50 states and have prescriptive privileges.
-CNM’s provide pregnancy care and primary care as well.
-They are independent health care providers.
+CNM’s provide pregnancy care and many provide primary care as well.
+They are independent health care providers in Colorado.
 This means they consult appropriately with other health care providers when indicated but do not require any type of supervision or collaborative practice agreement.

 The bottom line is that CNM’s and DEM’s are all midwives.
 Unlike physicians, all midwives have extensive education and training in normal female life processes such as the menstrual cycle, pregnancy, birth and beyond.
 We can treat some of the abnormal or will refer appropriately if a concern is beyond our scope, but we specialize in keeping women and families normal and enjoying life.

 Let’s compare the cost of hospital birth to the cost of home birth.

 If you have your baby in a hospital you have:

 1. What you pay the midwife or doctor who provides your pregnancy, birth, and postpartum care.
 You pay this person or practice “a global ob fee”.
 Along the Front Range that is typically somewhere in the $2500 or so range if you pay out of pocket.
 If you have insurance, your insurance company usually has some sort of contract with the health care providers so that they pay something less than that.